 The War Crimes Act, codified in 18 U.S.C. § 2441, criminalizes specific acts known as "grave breaches" from Common Article 3 of the Geneva Convention.
 Grave breaches are defined as acts committed against persons or property protected by the Convention such as "willful killing, torture or inhuman treatment."
 This also includes biological experiments, willfully causing great suffering or serious injury to body or health.

 The War Crimes Act was amended in 2009 to limit the scope of coverage to specific acts or attempts, including:

 - Rape and sexual assault or abuse; and

 While each of the above-mentioned crimes have specific meanings, it is best to seek the advice of a federal lawyer to learn more about each action as defined by this law.

 Prosecution, Time Limits, and Penalties

 You may not be charged with something as perilous as a war crimes violation, but you might be charged with a federal crime and will surely need legal assistance.
 While knowing the laws and what charges are being brought against you is half the battle, having a strong advocate on your side can make all the difference between an acquittal and conviction.
-Learn more about your legal options with a free case review from a federal criminal defense attorney in your area today.
+Learn more about your legal options by contacting an experienced criminal defense attorney in your area today.